 Angel of Death

 The playful formula of Doom Eternal guarantees one of the best experiences ever in the field of shooters in first person, period.
 And to hell with the preambles.
 Once the campaign has started, we are immediately introduced to the new mechanisms that make up the solid skeleton that supports the gameplay, facing a wise but unexpected evolution.
 There is no shortage of loved ones Epic kills, who will glorify the insatiable wrath of the Doom Slayer on the unfortunate demons that are dying and able to restore our health points.
 This time, however, they are joined by a new mechanism essential to supply our fire mouths with precious bullets.
 The motosawin fact, it allows us to tear up the enemies and transform them into lively pots that explode in a riot of colored ammunition.
 Not only that, thanks to the practical multi-purpose shoulder gun we can set our opponents on fire and, by hitting them in that state, get points for the armor.
-The fiery jet it recharges over time, as well as the chainsaw - which, however, can be replenished with the cans of petrol scattered around the levels - and only by juggling all the available possibilities can we get the better of the infernal beasts that wreak havoc on Earth.
+The fiery jet it recharges over time, as well as the chainsaw - which however can be replenished with the cans of petrol scattered around the levels - and only by juggling all the available possibilities can we have the best of the infernal beasts that wreak havoc on Earth.
 In short, it is created a truculent and addicting vicious circle in which we constantly pass by a method of demonicide to the other, now to escape death, now to supply weapons or armor.
 To close the circle of this ring of destruction is the mechanics of fist of blood, devastating melee attack that can eliminate a handful of enemies in one fell swoop or enormously weaken the toughest and heaviest enemies, a precious aid that can be recharged through the use of Epic Kills.
-Although it may seem like one a bit risky choice and bring more than one eyebrow to arch, especially during the initial stages, in which you are not yet used to the rhythm of this frenetic macabre dance, the new "modus operandi" chosen by the development team that must be adopted shows up after a few bars such as incredibly functional, intelligent and immensely fun.
+Although it may seem like one a bit risky choice and bring more than one eyebrow to arch, especially during the initial stages, in which you are not yet used to the rhythm of this frenetic macabre dance, the new "modus operandi" chosen by the development team that must be adopted is shown after a few bars such as incredibly functional, intelligent and immensely fun.
 In Doom Eternal, those who stop are lost, but if "shooting well and quickly" can be considered an unassailable dogma of production, it is always necessary to keep in mind the corollary implicit in this law, that is "Think faster than you shoot.".
 Running around and bouncing from one side to the other of the arenas that host the clashes is not enough, it is necessary to constantly keep the brain on and move accordingly, if you do not want to come across an early and repeated Game Over.

 This delicious death loop just described is seasoned, there was never need to specify it, by an incessant, angry and magnificent hail of bullets.
 Id Software now masterfully masters the gunplay of its titles, creating weapons with the perfect feeling, giving us the impression of hearing every single shot exploded.
 Furthermore, every weapon - or almost - follows an ancient divine law, being therefore "One and three" thanks to the unlockable modules during the campaign, which expand an already well-fed weapons park.
 So our trusty shotgun becomes a practical grenade launcher or an unstoppable machine gun with automatic fire, while the rifle can take on the role of devastating sniper rifle or throw up a forest of micro-missiles searching for our enemies.
 The latter create a rich and varied bestiary, which constantly tests our capabilities and the flexibility of our arsenal, dividing it into four categories: Environmental, Slaughterhouse, Heavy and Super Heavy.
 The former constitute some headache in the exploratory stages - or a thorn in the side during some fights - while the remaining ones constitute the hierarchy of the infernal race that is literally putting our planet on fire.
 Slaughter demons are obviously the most fragile and hardly prove to be a real threat, their role is in fact that of "itinerant supplies" to never leave us dry during the clashes with their "superiors" or during boss fight.
 Heavy demons need special attention and have decidedly dangerous weapons and attacks, exploiting their weak points is essential.
 The Revenants, for example, are equipped with jet packs and rocket launchers on their shoulders, while the Aracnotron can kill us from distance thanks to the cannon placed on their back.
 A heavy blow taken with the right aim or an adhesive bomb from the secondary fire of our pump can suddenly silence both threats, making monsters if not harmless, much more manageable.
 Not all our opponents have weak points that are so simple to manage but the greatest difficulty lies above all in having to keep at bay many threats at the same time, giving bottom to all our ability and inventiveness to get the better of it.
 Although there are many clashes in which we will feel relentless executioners, the bar of difficulty has risen significantly in this second iteration.
 This renewed sense of challenge does not put a stop to fun but rather amplifies the satisfaction that is obtained at the end of the most violent and punitive battles.
 The frenzied pace of the experience is incredibly smooth and supported by an excellent difficulty curve, while presenting slight burrs due to a handful of sessions that present an extreme peak of difficulty and a couple of boss fights not particularly successful, unfortunately including the final one.
 In short, if in the Doom of 2016 the impression was that of being unstoppable death machines, in Eternal this perception changes significantly.